 For each New Participant and Adjusted Participant using pounds sterling as its designated Currency, the Market Operator shall convert the Required Credit Cover into pounds sterling using the Trading Day Exchange Rate applicable to the Trading Day that commences at 23:00 on the day on which the calculation of Required Credit Cover is performed.

-The Market Operator shall, before accepting a Letter of Credit tendered by a Participant as a part of that Participant’s Posted Credit Cover, validate that Letter of Credit in accordance with Agreed Procedure 9 “Management of Credit Cover and Credit Default” to ensure compliance with this section G.9.
+The Market Operator shall, before accepting a Letter of Credit or Demand Guarantee tendered by a Participant as a part of that Participant’s Posted Credit Cover, validate that Letter of Credit or Demand Guarantee in accordance with Agreed Procedure 9 “Management of Credit Cover and Credit Default” to ensure compliance with this section G.9.

-Without prejudice to a Participant’s obligation to maintain the Required Credit Cover under paragraph G.9.1.1 in accordance with the conditions set out in this section G.9, where the Market Operator becomes aware that a Participant’s Letter of Credit or Credit Cover Provider fails or ceases to comply with those requirements, the Market Operator shall inform the relevant Participant or Participants as soon as reasonably practicable.
+Without prejudice to a Participant’s obligation to maintain the Required Credit Cover under paragraph G.9.1.1 in accordance with the conditions set out in this section G.9, where the Market Operator becomes aware that a Participant’s Letter of Credit, Demand Guarantee or Credit Cover Provider fails or ceases to comply with those requirements, the Market Operator shall inform the relevant Participant or Participants as soon as reasonably practicable.

 A Participant shall ensure that its Credit Cover complies with the following conditions: